dentarg/auth0-blog/_posts/2018-04-27-more-jwt-io-and-jwt-debugger-extension-updates.markdown

 - And fixed a good deal of bugs.

 ## What's Next
-After all these changes, we will now let the codebase stabilize for awhile.
+After all these changes, we will now let the codebase stabilize for a while.
 Of course, if you find any bugs, please report them in [the bug tracker](https://github.com/jsonwebtoken/jsonwebtoken.github.io/issues).

 But that is not all!
 We are also thinking of more ways of improving JWT.io.
 Here are some of the ideas we are considering at the moment: